Cybersecurity Enterprise Architecture Services

 Create the architecture artifacts that connect strategy to implementation.

 Cybersecurity enterprise architecture turns broad security goals into specific design decisions.
-The work may address current-state assessment, future-state capability planning, platform rationalization, zero trust architecture, cloud security patterns, detection architecture, data-protection architecture, operating models, or implementation sequencing.
+The work may address current-state assessment, future-state capability planning, platform rationalization, zero trust architecture, cloud security patterns, detection architecture, data protection architecture, operating models, or implementation sequencing.

-Solutioned LLC focuses on architecture that can actually be used by delivery teams.
+Solutioned focuses on architecture that can actually be used by delivery teams.
 The outcome should be clear enough for executives to fund, practical enough for technical teams to implement, and structured enough for risk, audit, and governance stakeholders to understand.

 Select the architecture workstream that brings structure to the decision in front of you.